Top Things To Do In Summer

 Peoria Animal Encounters

-Hannah City’s 2,000-acre Wildlife Prairie Park hosts more than 50 native Illinois species, including an 80-acre prairie area with bison and elk.
-You may also see cougars, lynx and bobcats; cranes, eagles and owls; black bears, foxes and much more.
+Hannah City’s 1,800-acre Wildlife Prairie Park hosts more than 50 native Illinois species, including an 80-acre prairie area with bison and elk.
+You may also see bobcats; cranes, eagles and owls; black bears, foxes and much more.
 After a busy day of fishing, mountain biking or hiking, enjoy unique onsite overnight accommodations where you can stay in cabins, silos, stables or a caboose.

 Nationally accredited and located in Glen Oak Park, the Peoria Zoo is dedicated to ‘raising public awareness and commitment to conservation.’
 Visit the Africa exhibit with its Zambezi River Village and African grasslands simulation; full of lions, rhinos, striking Red River Hogs and mandrills, zebras and much more.
 See the Asian Trail, the Australia Walkabout and the Tropics Building – housing armadillos, meerkats, tarantulas, sea lions, and other species.